MrRooTMe/LiveTV/README.md

-LiveTV

-This is the offical repository of LiveTV app (Code Availability will be soon.)
+LiveTV - Just a nice app